c040340/cartoweave/README.md

 ## Quick start

 The result contains coordinates for the last frame of each action only.
+The `frame_size=(W, H)` argument is required and must match your scene coordinates.

 ```python
 from cartoweave import solve_layout